-Moody's Investors Service ("Moody's"), Fitch Ratings ("Fitch") and Standard and Poor's U.S. Public Finance Ratings ("Standard & Poor's", and together with Moody's and Fitch, the "Rating Agencies") have assigned ratings of "Aaa", "AAA" and "AA+", respectively, to the Bonds.
+The County has applied for a rating on the Bonds from Moody's Investors Service ("Moody's"), Fitch Ratings ("Fitch") and Standard and Poor's U.S. Public Finance Ratings ("Standard & Poor's", and together with Moody's and Fitch, the "Rating Agencies").
 Such Bond ratings express only the views of the Rating Agencies.